darafferty/rapthor/docs/source/parset.rst

         Use multiscale cleaning (default = ``True``)?

     dde_method
-        UMethod to use to correct for direction-dependent effects during imaging: "none", "facets", or "screens" (default = ``facets``).
+        Method to use to correct for direction-dependent effects during imaging: "none", "facets", or "screens" (default = ``facets``).
 If "none", the solutions closest to the image centers will be used.
 If "facets", Voronoi faceting is used.
 If "screens", smooth 2-D screens are used.